enthusiastic-js/form-observer/docs/extras/special-thanks.md

   <li>
     <p>
       <a href="https://gomakethings.com/about/">Chris Ferdinandi</a>.
 Hey!
-You're another person whom I don't know. :sweat_smile: But you were the one who introduced me to <a href="https://gomakethings.com/why-is-javascript-event-delegation-better-than-attaching-events-to-each-element/">event delegation</a>.
+You're another person whom I don't know. 😅 But you were the one who introduced me to <a href="https://gomakethings.com/why-is-javascript-event-delegation-better-than-attaching-events-to-each-element/">event delegation</a>.
 Frankly speaking, without that knowledge, the <code>FormObserver</code> never would have been a thing -- which also means that the <code>FormStorageObserver</code> and the <code>FormValidityObserver</code> never would have existed either.
 So... your influence on this project was really huge.
-Thanks for putting your thoughts on the internet. :slight_smile:
+Thanks for putting your thoughts on the internet. 🙂
     </p>
   </li>